Alnmouth railway station: Facilities

 The station is staffed, with the ticket office on platform 1 open every day of the week (06:40-18:15 Mon-Sat, 10:20-21:30 Sundays).
 A self-service ticket machine is also provided (this can be used to collect pre-paid tickets as well as for use when the booking office is closed).
 There is a waiting shelter and help point on platform 2 as well as a waiting room, vending machine and toilets on platform 1.
 Level access is available to both platforms via lifts in the footbridge.
 Train running information is offered via automated announcements, digital displays and timetable posters.

 Services

-Services at Alnmouth are operated by Northern Trains, CrossCountry, London North Eastern Railway and TransPennine Express.